SantiagoEnriqueGA/ez-animate/docs/api.md

 # API Reference

 ## Animation Classes
 This section describes the main animation classes provided by `ez-animate`.
-Each class is designed to create specific types of animations for different use cases, such as regression, classification, and forecasting.
+Each class is designed to create specific types of animations for different use cases, such as regression, classification, clustering, forecasting, and data transformation.

 ### RegressionAnimation